Head coach Heather Cairns rounds out coaching staff with Merrill.

 USU Women's Soccer vs. Air Force, 2013, Logan, Utah

-Trevor Wachsman (pronounced Walks-man) enters his fifth season at Utah State.
-He has been an associate coach since 2012.
 Wachsman handles all the video aspects of the program from video exchange to scouting.
-He also works with Cairns to handle recruiting and the tactical aspects of the game.
+He also works with head coach Heather Cairns to handle recruiting and the tactical aspects of the game.

-In 2012, Wachsman and the Aggies reached the NCAA Tournament for the second-straight season with a 13-3-6 overall record and a 6-0-2 mark in their final season in the WAC.
+Wachsman and the Aggies reached the NCAA Tournament for the second-straight season in 2012 with a 13-3-6 overall record and a 6-0-2 mark in their final season in the Western Athletic Conference.
 In 2012, defender Natalie Norris earned her third-straight WAC Defensive Player of the Year award.
 In 2011, USU ended the season with a 15-5-2 overall record and a 5-1-1 WAC record.
 The Aggies won both the WAC regular season and tournament titles as well as advancing to their first NCAA Tournament.

 In 2010, Wachsman helped lead Utah State to a share of its second WAC regular season title in three seasons.
 The Aggies were 9-7-5 and 5-2-1 in WAC play with Norris earning WAC Defensive Player of the Year honors.

-Prior to his current position, Wachsman was head coach for seven seasons (2003-09) at Missouri Southern, an NCAA Division II school located in Joplin, Mo.
+Prior to his current position, Wachsman spent seven seasons (2003-09) as the head coach at Missouri Southern, an NCAA Division II school located in Joplin, Mo.
 He ended his tenure as the winningest coach in Lions history.
-He led the team to its first-ever national ranking and appearance in an NCAA Division II Regional when the team went 11-4-5 in 2006 and finished in second-place in the MIAA with a 9-2-3 mark.
+He led the team to its first-ever national ranking and appearance in an NCAA Division II Regional when the team went 11-4-5 in 2006 and finished in second-place in the Mid-America Intercollegiate Athletic Association with a 9-2-3 mark.

 Wachsman led the Lions to three-straight 11-win seasons from 2005-07.
 After an inaugural campaign of 3-13-4, he helped lead the fifth-best turnaround in Division II history as the 2004 team went 10-8-2 to place third in the MIAA.

-In all, Wachsman coached 37 all-conference players, the MIAA Most Valuable Player (2005), MIAA Freshman of the Year (2005), one NSCAA All-America, two NSCAA Scholar-Athlete All-Americans, one Daktronics All-American and had nine players named NSCAA All-Region.
+In all, Wachsman coached 37 all-conference players, the MIAA Most Valuable Player (2005), MIAA Freshman of the Year (2005), one NSCAA All-America, two NSCAA Scholar-Athlete All-Americans, one Daktronics All-American and had nine players named NSCAA All-Region while the head coach at Missouri Southern.